 One of the key aims of these research projects is to investigate if, and how, speakers learn to compensate for changes in speech and voice as a result of head and neck cancer.
 It is assumed that physiological limitations constraint certain communicative and language functions, which can impact language behaviour.
 All research has a clinical focus and there are strong ties between the ACLC and the Netherlands Cancer Institute-Antoni van Leeuwenhoek.
-There is extensive collaboration with the DSSP-ELIS at Ghent University and the Antwerp University Hospital.
+There is extensive collaboration with the Antwerp University Hospital.
 This research has six major branches:

 Manon van der Laaken worked on the interaction between doctor and patient during the opening of the follow-up cancer consultation, more specifically on the complexity of the deceptively simple question, ‘How are you?’.
 Together with Anne Bannink she published a paper on this topic in Discourse Studies: Openings in follow-up cancer consultations: The ‘How are you?’ question revisited.